-Image 8: After this, the distal matrix is removed, and the leg of the ring is repositioned to the distal side of the wedge, creating a good marginal seal at the gingival box of the first premolar.
-This tooth is also transformed to a Class I., and I can create the approximal contact with only a single thickness of matrix in place.
+After this, the distal matrix is removed, and the end of the ring is repositioned to the distal side of the wedge, creating a good marginal seal at the gingival box of the first premolar.
+This tooth is also transformed to a Class I, and I can create the approximal contact with only a single thickness of matrix in place.

-1 month recal.
+1 month recall.
 Teeth 24 (OD), 25 (MOD) and 26 (MO) were restored with the same method.
 16 will be restored next along with the anterior sextant.

 When restoring Class II cavities, the aim is not to simply create an approximal contact, but to restore the contact to the original anatomical location and shape.
 With modern materials and smart techniques, all these requirements can be fulfilled easily and repeatable.

 1. The centripetal build-up for composite resin posterior restorations.
 Bichacho N. Pract Periodontics Aesthet Dent.
 1994 Apr;6(3):17-23; quiz 24.

 2. Longevity of restorations in posterior teeth and reasons for failure.
 Hickel R, Manhart J. J Adhes Dent.
 2001 Spring;3(1):45-64.